SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 ### 2.1 Get Databricks Cluster or Warehouse URL

 When connecting to Databricks, you have the option to either connect to Databricks compute cluster or warehouse.
-In both cases, make sure to get the 2.6.25 JDBC url that starts with `jdbc:Databricks....`
+In both cases, make sure to use this version JDBC url that starts with `jdbc:Databricks....`

+To authorize as yourself when accessing your Databricks cluster or warehouse a special token is required.

 #### Cluster JDBC End-point